camille-wilkens/Dog_App/README.md

 ## Instructions <a name="instructions"></a>

-1. Create a sample_images directory on the project's root directory and upload any image files that you would like to perform dog breed classification on using this algorithm.
+1. Create a sample_images directory on the project's root directory and upload any image files that you would like to perform a dog breed classification using this algorithm.

 2. Open the jupyter notebook - dog_app.ipynb on the project's root directory.

 	Following the steps defined in this notebook:

 	Step 0: Import Datasets

 	Step 1: Detect Humans

 	Step 2: Detect Dogs

-Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 6: Write your Algorithm
+	Step 3: Create a CNN to Classify Dog Breeds (from Scratch)

+	Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning)

+	Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)

+	Step 6: Write your Algorithm

 	Step 7: Test Your Algorithm

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>